S1mplector/S1mplector/README.md

 # Hi there!
-I'm Sim.
+I'm Ilgaz.

 ## About Me